Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: System Model

 Substituting from \eqref{eq: cricial2ndLastSymBase} in \eqref{eq: 2ndLastSymBase}, the minimum postselected symmetric error is given as \cite{regula2022postselected}

-Although the minimum error is given in \cite{regula2022postselected}, it is not known how to design measurements to achieve this.
-In this work, one of the key goals is to characterize an arbitrary measurements, which if performed, obtains the minimum error given by \eqref{eq: symBase}.
-The set of all such error-minimizing measurements is formally defined below. \\ \begin{defn}[Error-minimizing measurements] The set of all error minimizing measurements is defined as \end{defn} Within the set of error-minimizing measurements, there are measurements where acceptance for the state $\rho$ and $\sigma$ is maximized (see Fig. \ref{fig: setDiagramSymmetric}).
-The maximum acceptance, denoted as $A_\rho^s$ and $A_\sigma^s$, is defined below.
+Although the minimum error is given in \cite{regula2022postselected}, along with an example measurement achieving this error, it is not known how to design an arbitrary error-minimizing measurement.
+One of the key goals in this work is to characterize the complete set of measurements with postselected error to have the minimum value as given in \eqref{eq: symBase}, which we define next. \\ \begin{defn}[Set of error-minimizing measurements] The set of all error-minimizing measurements is defined as \end{defn} Within the set of error-minimizing measurements, there are measurements for which the acceptance for the state $\rho$ and $\sigma$ is maximized (see Fig. \ref{fig: setDiagramSymmetric}).
+The maximum acceptance is defined below.